Skip to main content

 Testosterone, often associated primarily with male reproductive health, exerts significant influence over cardiovascular function in both men and women.
 In men, declining testosterone levels, a condition known as hypogonadism or andropause, correlate with an increased risk of metabolic syndrome, insulin resistance, and adverse lipid profiles.
 These factors directly contribute to arterial stiffening and the progression of atherosclerosis.

 Testosterone appears to support endothelial function, promote vasodilation (the widening of blood vessels), and possess anti-inflammatory properties.
-When are suboptimal, these protective effects diminish, leaving arteries more susceptible to damage.
+When testosterone levels are suboptimal, these protective effects diminish, leaving arteries more susceptible to damage.
 Personalized protocols, such as Testosterone Replacement Therapy (TRT), aim to restore these levels to a physiological range, thereby supporting overall vascular health.

 Testosterone Optimization Protocols for Men